-From August 2-4, MAP will host its 3rd Annual Future Summit for state legislators in Nashville, TN.
-The Future Summit brings together a bipartisan group of young lawmakers from across the country for a weekend of connection, innovation, and collaboration on “next generation policies” affecting young people across the country.
+From August 2-4, MAP hosted its 3rd Annual Future Summit for state legislators in Nashville, TN.
+The Future Summit brought together a bipartisan group of young lawmakers from across the country for a weekend of connection, innovation, and collaboration on next generation policies affecting young people across the country.

 On January 12th, 2019, MAP and the Mississippi Future Caucus hosted students from seven colleges and universities throughout Mississippi to discuss voting on college campuses and civic engagement.

 On November 13th, MAP partnered with the Milwaukee Journal Sentinel, WUWM 89.7 FM - Milwaukee's NPR, and the Zeidler Center for Public Discussion to host ‘You Voted- Now What?' a free, community event featuring a panel conversation and community discussion circles.

 On August 16th, Millennial Action Project partnered with The Embassy Row Hotel and the Passport Program for a Summer Send-Off happy hour.
 The celebration of MAP’s exciting summer was held on the hotel’s picturesque rooftop bar, complete with beautiful views of downtown D.C and the monuments.